Riversimple: Rasa

 The Rasa is an open source vehicle.
-Riversimple cites the reason for this as wanting to work towards common goal of reducing environmental damage.
+Riversimple cites the reason for this as wanting to work towards the common goal of reducing environmental damage.

 Beta testing

-A€2m European FCHJU SWARM grant was utilised to support the development and build of 20 Riversimple Rasas, to install and commission a hydrogen fuelling station and to support the rollout of a 'clean mobility trial', in and around Abergavenny, in mid-Wales.
+A €2m European FCHJU SWARM grant was utilised to support the development and production of 20 Riversimple Rasas, to install and commission a hydrogen fuelling station and to support the rollout of a 'clean mobility trial', in and around Abergavenny, in mid-Wales.
 A further £1.25m grant from the Office for Low Emission Vehicles' Hydrogen for Transport Programme, was awarded in February 2019.

 The trial (in partnership with Monmouthshire County Council) will see over 200 testers, drawn from households, car clubs and businesses.
 It is estimated that each vehicle will generate on average 20Gb of data per day, during the trial.